 Venkata joined Watsi on April 17th, 2013.
 30 other people also joined Watsi on that day!
-Venkata's most recent donation traveled 8,700 miles to support Akram, a cute toddler from Tanzania, for surgery to restore his mobility.
+Venkata's most recent donation traveled 8,300 miles to support Dah Si, a student from Burma, to fund heart surgery.

 Akram is a cute, curious 3-year-old from Tanzania.
 His mother is the family’s sole provider and works as a vendor at a local market, selling vegetables and fruits.
 Currently, Akram and his mother live in town to help save on living costs as he receives medical treatment, while his three siblings live with their grandmother in the village.
 Akram was diagnosed with bilateral genus varus, a condition in which his legs bow outwards so that his knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 Our medical partner, African Mission Healthcare (AMH), is helping Akram receive treatment.
 On January 6th, he will undergo surgery that will restore his mobility, allow him to participate in various activities, and significantly decrease his risk of future complications.
 AMH is requesting $880 to fund this procedure.
 Akram’s mother shared: “As a single mother struggling to provide for my children, Akram’s condition has been weighing on me.”